AndreyShternshis/prediction-and-imputation-for-microbiome/README.md

-Scripts used in the paper "Predicting postpartum depression and food allergy from incomplete microbiome data"
+Scripts used in the paper "Predicting allergy and postpartum depression from incomplete compositional microbiome"

 To run the codes, you need 2 files for each of dataset: metadata and species profile.
 For the latter of the depression dataset, name the first column Sample_id.